 Choice of Accommodation

-Accommodation in Dubai ranges from the extraordinary 7 star Burj al-Arab to your standard range of hotels on the 1-5 star range.
-You also have holiday apartments, suites hotels, Airbnb etc. It’s easy to find something that suits all sorts of visitors from celebrities who want their every whim satisfied to people looking for cheap holidays in the sun.
+Accommodation in Dubai ranges from the extraordinary 7 star Burj al-Arab to your standard range of hotels on the whole gamut of 1-5 star range.
+You also have holiday apartments or Airbnb rentals if you would like cooking options.
+It’s easy to find something that suits all sorts of visitors from celebrities who want their every whim satisfied to people looking for cheap holidays in the sun.

 If you are not a planner, this extensive range of accommodation, means that you can leave booking until late and still have a good range of options.
 Dubai’s popularity means it is also popular with tour operators.
 You can get some great deals to Dubai if you look around.